Thanujak16/Thanujak16/README.md

 Hi all

-🎓  I am a Passionate MBA graduate with 1 year of analytics experience, specializing in Smartsheet, Excel, and Python.
+🎓  I am a Passionate MBA graduate with 1 year 2 month of analytics experience, specializing in Smartsheet,SQL , Excel, and Python.

 👨‍💻 Proven ability to create dashboards, reports, and workflows that optimize updating customer details, customer tracking and project management.